Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: On the Number of Algebraic Number fields with Prescribed Class Number

-Now recall from Corollary \ref{7.1} that there is an infinite family of irreducible monic integer polynomials $f(x) = (x^{p^{\ell}}+c)^{p^{\ell}}-x+c$ such that $\mathbb{Q}_{f}$ is an algebraic number field of odd degree $p^{2\ell}$.
-Moreover, in light of the foregoing discussion, we then also have an invariant $\textnormal{Cl}(\mathbb{Q}_{f})$ associated to each $\mathbb{Q}_{f}$ and moreover $h_{\mathbb{Q}_{f}}$ is finite.
-So now, inspired by work on class groups of number fields in arithmetic statistics and and in particular by remarkable work of Ho-Shankar-Varma \cite{ho} on odd degree number fields with odd class number, we then also wish to count here the number of number fields $\mathbb{Q}_{f}$ with associated Galois group $S_{p^{2\ell}}$ and with prescribed class number.
-To do so, we take great advantage of a nice theorem of Ho-Shankar-Varma [\cite{ho}, Theorem 4(a)] to obtain the following corollary on the existence of infinitely many $S_{p^{2\ell}}$-number fields $\mathbb{Q}_{f}$ with odd class number:
+Now recall from Corollary \ref{7.1} that there is an infinite family of irreducible monic polynomials $f(x) = \varphi_{p^{\ell},c}^m(x)-x\in \mathbb{Z}[x]$ such that $\mathbb{Q}_{f}=\mathbb{Q}[x]\slash (f(x))$ is a number field of degree $p^{m\ell}$.
+Moreover, in light of the foregoing discussion, we then also have an invariant $\textnormal{Cl}(\mathbb{Q}_{f})$ associated to $\mathbb{Q}_{f}$ and moreover $h_{\mathbb{Q}_{f}}$ is finite.
+So now, inspired by work on class groups of number fields in arithmetic statistics and in particular by work of Ho-Shankar-Varma \cite{ho} on odd degree number fields with odd class number, we then also wish to count here the number of fields $\mathbb{Q}_{f}$ induced by irreducible polynomials $f\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec2} (and ascertained by Corollary \ref{7.1}), with associated Galois group $S_{p^{m\ell}}$ and with prescribed class number.
+To do so, we take great advantage of Ho-Shankar-Varma's theorem [\cite{ho}, Theorem 4] and then obtain the following corollary showing there exits infinitely many $S_{p^{m\ell}}$-number fields $\mathbb{Q}_{f}$ with odd class number:

-\begin{cor} Assume Corollary \ref{7.1}, and let $k=p^{2\ell}$ be any fixed odd integer.
-Then there exist infinitely many $S_{k}$-algebraic number fields $\mathbb{Q}_{f}$ of odd degree $k$ having odd class number.
-More precisely, we have where the implied constants depend on degree $k$ and on an arbitrary finite set $S$ of primes as given in \textnormal{\cite{ho}}. \end{cor}
+\begin{cor} Assume Corollary \ref{7.1}, and let $\kappa=p^{m\ell}$ be any fixed odd integer.
+Then there exist infinitely many $S_{\kappa}$-algebraic number fields $\mathbb{Q}_{f}$ of odd degree $\kappa$ having odd class number.
+More precisely, we have where the implied constants depend on degree $\kappa$ and on an arbitrary finite set $S$ of primes given as in \textnormal{\cite{ho}}. \end{cor}

-\begin{proof} From Cor. \ref{7.1}, it follows that the family of number fields $\mathbb{Q}_{f}$ of degree $k = p^{2\ell}$ is not empty.
-Now since $k$ is an odd integer, we then see that the claim follows from [\cite{ho}, Thm.
+\begin{proof} From Cor. \ref{7.1}, it follows that the family of number fields $\mathbb{Q}_{f}$ of degree $\kappa = p^{m\ell}$ is not empty.
+Now since $\kappa$ is an odd integer, we then see that the claim follows from [\cite{ho}, Thm.
 4(a)] by setting $\mathbb{Q}_{f}=K$ as needed. \end{proof}